 The "nuts and bolts" appearance of the Hanayama Level 6 Cast Puzzle - Nutcase may lull you into believing this to be a straightforward puzzle, but it is a total brain drain.
 Inventor Oskar v ...
 Read More »

-*All Shipping offers are for FedEx Ground for US only, excludes HI and AK.
+Free shipping and flat rate offers for US only but excludes HI and AK.

 Need to return or exchange a puzzle?
 It's easy.
 Simply call us at 866-539-4278 or email email@example.com to request a Return Authorization Number, and we will send you a prepaid return label for the item.